edwardrf/resume/software.md

 * Led and Lamp Matrix: Created small 8x8 led matrix as well as a 8x8 IKEA lamp matrix that does animation and can be controlled over the internet
 <img align="right" src="images/sofa.jpg"/>
 * Designed simple analog line follower robot with simple discrete analog components. [http://bit.do/linef](http://bit.do/linef) [http://bit.do/linew](http://bit.do/linew)
+* Api log processing and event distribution system using golang.
+Implementing anomaly detection and cooperate with various 3rd party services

 Learning Experience
 -------------------